Exclusion Notices FAQS

 The BCRP has a 'legitimate interest' in sharing your data i.e. to protect our Members' property, staff and customers from loss or harm and this is allowed under the Act and GDPR [see the Data Protection FAQs page and also the Privacy Statement [Offenders] at the bottom of this page].

 Q8.
 What do I do if I want to complain about being excluded?

 If you believe you have been wrongly excluded you can appeal in writing to the Board of Management, PO Box 5398.
 Brighton BN50 8GQ.
 If you believe that the BCRP has contravened the Data Protection Act 2018 you can complain to the Information Commissioner via their website https://ico.org.uk/concerns/handling/

 10. Can my exclusion be ended earlier than 12 months?

 If there are no further incidents reported to the BCRP during the first six months of your exclusion you can appeal and ask the BCRP to review it.
 You will have to ask in writing [address is in the answer to Q8] explaining why it should be reviewed.
 You will then have to appear before the Executive Committee of the BCRP in person.
 You might also be asked to attend an alcohol diversion course and an anger management course depending on the nature of your offences against our Members [you would have to pay for these yourself].
-If your exclusion is ended early you will have to accept that if any Member reports a single incident in the next 6 months you will get an automatic 12 month exclusion and there will be no right to appeal.
+If your exclusion is ended early you will also have to accept that if any Member reports a single incident in the next 6 months you will get an automatic further 12 month exclusion and there will be no right to appeal.